AvolitesLtd/TitanManual/docs/timelines.md

 Timecode linking and local timecode controls
 ------------------

-The \{Link\} button at the bottom left of the Timeline View window links or unlinks the timeline with the timecode source.
-Especially with external timecode, it's useful when recording and editing to be able to control the timecode yourself rather than having to continually ask the video guys to rewind the source.
-So when this button is set to unlinked, you can control the timeline playback using the buttons in the top left corner of the Timeline View window as you would with an audio player.
+The \{Link\} button at the bottom left of the Timeline View window can be used to temporarily unlink the timeline from its timecode source.

+When using external timecode, often the timecode source will be sent to you from elsewhere in the show and will not be under your control - in this situation it's useful to be able to temporarily control the timecode yourself when recording and editing.
+When this button is set to unlinked, you can control the timeline playback using the transport buttons in the top left corner of the Timeline View window as you would with an audio player.

 - If you are using Internal Timecode or Winamp as a timecode source then these buttons will also operate the local Timecode source while linked (and will play/pause Winamp if that is the timecode source).

 ![Timeline transport controls](/docs/images/Timeline-Timecode-Transport.png)

 - \{Rewind\} sets the live timecode back to zero.
-- \{Play from cursor\} starts playing from the start timecode.
+- \{Play from cursor\} starts playing from the cursor (or the start time if the cursor is not within the start/end times).
 - \{Play\} and \{Pause\} are play / pause controls.
 - \{Stop\} stops playing and sets the live timecode back to zero.
 - \{Record\} enters live record mode but doesn't start timecode playback.